Role and Importance of Customer Data Platforms in A Post-Third Party Cookie World

 There are two types of cookies: session and persistent.
 The latter remains stored on the user’s device until it expires or is deleted.
 The former only lasts for the duration of a browser session, that is, until the browser is closed.
 Most websites offer their visitors both types of cookies.

 The difference is that session cookies are temporary and are quickly deleted by the server upon completion of a user session.
 The downside of using session cookies is that the website will lose track of the user if they close their browser and delete the cookie from their computer.
 Persistent cookies, on the other hand, are stored on the user’s device until they expire or are deleted.
 They are used to retain user preferences and customize the user experience across visits to your website.

-Now the answer to your million dollar question – how will the personalization be possible without third-party cookies?
+Now the answer to your million-dollar question – how will personalization be possible without third-party cookies?